Training Needs Analysis Report and Transfer Framework

 CDDC Massive Open Online Course

 The MOOC designed includes 6 modules (The Art of Crowddreaming method, Project development, Digital Tools for Digital Content Creation, Digital Storytelling, Digital Cultural Heritage and Media literacy) and is offered 5 languages: English, Croatian, Greek, Italian and Latvian.
 Each module is designed based on specific Learning Outcomes and Learning Objectives, consisting of relevant Open Educational Resources (OERs), discussion for a and self assessment activities.
-Due to upgrades MOOC is unavailable until 10 April 2021.

 Report on Design, implementation and delivery of the MOOC